01 of 07

 - The delivery staff should know how to handle the furniture appropriately and carry tools to take care of minor problems, such as touch-up pens and screwdrivers.

-- If the delivery staff is to set up the furniture, then make sure that they understand they are to do so.
+- If the delivery staff is to set up the furniture, make sure that they understand they are to do so.